-In 1964, Roth proved that for any blue-red coloring of $[N]\coloneqq\{1,2,\ldots,N\}$, there always exists an arithmetic progression, in which the difference between the number of red and blue points is $\Omega(N^{\frac{1}{4}})$ \cite{CombHandbook}.
-Roth's theorem is one of the first results in a field that was later named combinatorial discrepancy theory.
-If we forget the special structure of the family of arithmetic progressions in $[N]$, we can formulate the basic problem of this field in a more general form: \begin{dfn} Assume that $\Omega$ is a finite set. \begin{itemize} \item{Any $\cl{S}\subseteq 2^{\Omega}$ is called a set system on $\Omega$.} \item{A two-coloring or more simply a coloring of $\Omega$ is a function $\rchi: \Omega \to \{-1,1\}$}. \item{Given a set system $\cl{S}$, a coloring $\rchi$, and some $S\in\cl{S}$, we define $\rchi(S)\coloneqq\sum_{s\in S}\rchi(s)$} and set the discrepancy of $\cl{S}$ to be:
+In 1964, Roth proved in~\cite{Roth} that for any blue-red coloring of $[N]\coloneqq\{1,2,\ldots,N\}$, there always exists an arithmetic progression, in which the difference between the number of red and blue points is $\Omega(N^{1/4})$.
+Roth's theorem was one of the first results in a field that was later named combinatorial discrepancy theory, which is also related to, or has applications in diverse fields of mathematics and theoretical computer science, such as Ramsey theory, hypergraph coloring, arithmetic structures, probabilistic and approximation algorithms, complexity theory, and data structure.
+For a general introduction to discrepancy theory, its relations to computer science, and recent results in this field see~\cite{Chazelle,Panorama,Matousek}.

-\end{itemize} \end{dfn} Assuming $\rchi(s)=1$ and $\rchi(s)=-1$ as $s$ is, respectively, colored red and blue by $\rchi$, $|\rchi(S)|$ is a measure of the imbalance between the number of red and blue elements in $S$ due to $\rchi$.
+If we forget the special structure of the family of arithmetic progressions, we can formulate the basic problem of this field in a more general form.
+Assume that $\Omega$ is a finite set.
+A \emph{$2$-coloring} or more simply a \emph{coloring} of $\Omega$ can be modeled by a function $\rchi: \Omega \to \{\pm 1\}$.
+Assuming $\rchi(s)=1$ and $\rchi(s)=-1$ as $s$ is colored red and blue, respectively, the absolute value of $\rchi(S)\coloneqq\sum_{s\in S}\rchi(s)$ is a measure of the imbalance between the number of red and blue elements in $S$ due to $\rchi$.